Egyptologist in Canada presents theory of two queen rule before Tutankhamun | Malay Mail

 They jointly ascended to the thrown under a common name, according to Angenot.

-Her work was presented at American Research Center in Egypt annual conference in Alexandria, Virginia, where she said it was well received.
+Her work was presented at American Research Centre in Egypt annual conference in Alexandria, Virginia, where she said it was well received.

 “Egyptology is a very conservative discipline, but my idea was surprisingly well received, except for two colleagues who fiercely opposed it,” she said, adding she hoped it could advance knowledge on succession issues in Ancient Egypt and of the Amarna Period. — AFP